emanuelquerty/HashMapJava/README.md

 Note: Notice that the hash map always has 8 buckets (again, you can change it this as you want).

+# Usage:
+There are more than two files in the src directory.
+However, you only need two files to use this hashmap.
+Those two files contain all the implementation and they are: MyHashMap.java and HashNode.java.
+The remaining files are just testCase files in JUnit and a LinkedList file that contains the same linkedList that the HashMap uses (You don't need this file as the LinkedList is already nested within the HashMap class).
+So you only need MyHashMap.java and HashNode.java to use the HashMap.

 # Hash function

 For the hashing the key, the following hash method was used: